• Skip to main content

 You can tweak the ratios slightly by adding a bit more water and cooking the rice for longer if it’s still hard.

 I have a confession: I only mastered cooking rice on the stovetop about a year ago.
 I’ve always relied on my rice cooker to cook my rice to perfection.
-We had an electricity outage for three days which forced me to use our gas stove.
+I had an electricity outage for three days which forced me to use my gas stove.
 The first two batches were a mushy mess – but hey, the third time’s a charm, right?

 Cool the Rice Quickly